lockss/laaws-openwayback/README.md

 preparing and using an [OpenWayback WAR overlay](https://github.com/iipc/openwayback/wiki/Creating-a-WAR-overlay), which is unpacked (along with the base OpenWayback WAR) when the Tomcat servlet container starts.
 We do not make use of a WAR overlay yet.

+## Support
+Limited support is available by contacting LOCKSS Support at support@lockss.org.

 ## Resources
 * OpenWayback wiki: https://github.com/iipc/openwayback/wiki